 Also, when entering the water, be aware that the current can and will set a swimmer down when caught off guard.
 Head directly to the beach when entering the river.

-Shark Tooth Island is home to coyotes.
-We have encountered coyotes that have walked with feet of our group of people.
+The Island is home to coyotes.
+We have encountered coyotes that have walked within feet of our group of people.

 Should a coyote approach you, appear big in stature and yell.
 The animal will run off into the woods.

 Lastly, ships create significant wakes.
-Be prepared for large waves breaking on the shore and rocking the boat tremendously.
+Be prepared for large waves breaking on the shore and rocking the boat tremendously when visiting shark island Savannah.

 Are You Ready To Visit Shark Tooth Island

-Wether you are a local to the Savannah area or traveling in from out of town, Shark Tooth Island is a must see.
+Wether you are a local to the Savannah area or traveling in from out of town, Shark Tooth is a must see.
+Despite the island being positioned near the state line, it is not Shark Tooth Island SC but instead Georgia.
 The island is conveniently located and can be experienced through a tour or private boat.
 Remember, the both the water temperatures and air temperatures drop during the winter months so the summer and fall is the best bet.
 After a day of treasure hunting, you will have something to show friends and family back home.